shaloo/docs.arcana/docs/quick-start/gasless-standalone-quick-start.md

 <img class="an-screenshots" src="/img/an_auth_usage_overview_light.png#only-light" alt="Auth Usage Overview"/>
 <img class="an-screenshots" src="/img/an_auth_usage_overview_dark.png#only-dark" alt="Auth Usage Overview"/>

 In this guide, we will cover only the **last use case**.
 The first two use cases enable gasless transactions in apps using {{config.extra.arcana.wallet_name}} and third-party wallets as well.
-For details, see [[gasless-quick-start|how to enable gasless transactions in apps that use {{config.extra.arcana.wallet_name}} and third-party browser-based wallets]].
+For details on the first two use cases, see [[gasless-quick-start|here]].

 ## Step 1: Register & Configure App